zalando-stups/stups-etcd-cluster/README.md

 A major upgrade is possible one version at a time, i.e. it is possible to upgrade from 2.0 to 2.1 and from 2.1 to 2.2, but it is not possible to upgrade from 2.0 to 2.2.

-Before 3.0 it was possible simply "join" the new member with a higher major version with the empty data directory to the cluster and it was working fine.
+Before 3.0 it was possible simply to "join" the new member with a higher major version with the empty data directory to the cluster and it was working fine.
 Somehow this approach has stopped working for 2.3 -> 3.0 upgrade.
 So now we are using another technique: if the cluster_version is still 2.3, we are "joining" etcd 2.3.7 member to the cluster, in order to download latest data.
 When the cluster becomes healthy again, we are taking an "upgrade_lock", stopping etcd 2.3.7 and starting up etcd 3.0.
 When the cluster is healthy again we are removing "upgrade_lock" in order for other members to upgrade.

 The upgrade lock is needed to:
 - Temporary switch off "house-keeping" job, which task is removing "unhealthy" members and updating DNS records.